Howard Lindzon’s Social Leverage is looking to raise up to $50 million for its newest fund

 It isn’t clear how much money Social Leverage is currently managing altogether.
 Lindzon never announced the size of Social Leverage’s second fund, which the team was out marketing in 2015.
 According to a regulatory filing at the time, it was targeting $30 million.

 That the team is seeking slightly more capital isn’t surprising either way.
 Firms have generally begun raising larger and larger funds, as a wider variety of limited partners look to plug money into tech startups.
-Deal sizes have also grown larger, driving many VCs to lock down more in capital commitments if they can.
+Deal sizes also have grown larger, driving many VCs to lock down more in capital commitments if they can.

-Lindzon hasn’t responded yet for a request for comment, but Social Leverage’s website says that it targets fintech, enterprise SaaS, and consumer startups — which doesn’t rule out much.
+Lindzon hasn’t responded yet for a request for comment, but Social Leverage’s website says that it targets fintech, enterprise SaaS and consumer startups — which doesn’t rule out much.

-Some of its more recent investments include ProducePay, a four-year-old, L.A.-based company that provides financing to farmers of perishable goods; CommLoan, a four-year-old, Scottsdale, Az.-based commercial real estate lending marketplace; and Kustomer, a two-year-old, New York-based customer relationship platform.
+Some of its more recent investments include ProducePay, a four-year-old, LA-based company that provides financing to farmers of perishable goods; CommLoan, a four-year-old, Scottsdale, AZ-based commercial real estate lending marketplace; and Kustomer, a two-year-old, New York-based customer relationship platform.

 Social Leverage is itself based in San Diego.Featured Image: Michael Nagle/Getty Images